AnuragRSimha/Ankusha-TheMindReader/README.md

   Ankusha-The Mind Reader

 Description:
   Ankusha is a program developed to read your mind.
 You are supposed to keep a movie in your mind, and then answer a set of questions.
 Ankusha finally guesses it after five questions.
 If the case fails, the guess is done for the next five questions.
-The iteration goe on up to a maximum of twenty one questions.
+The iteration goes on up to a maximum of twenty one questions.

 Installation:
   Since this is a Python built program, please run it using Python 3.7 or higher, and make sure PIL and pygame modules are installed ('pip install pillow' for PIL 'pip install pygame' for pygame).